 4. Start painting the diagonal lines

 Once your tape is in place, you’re ready to begin making the diagonal lines.
-Starting in the center of the wall again and starting at the top, take your artist brush and contrasting paint and begin freehanding your slants.
+Starting in the center of the wall again and at the top, take your artist brush and contrasting paint, and begin freehanding your slants.
 For this part, I chose not to measure.
 I just eyeballed the distance between the diagonal lines and every so often stepped back to make sure the distance apart was relatively the same.